mixgx/disk_info/README.md

-#ABOUT
-Python project (3.8.5) for tracking the status of disks of other computers on the local network (not only disks in the future)
+#ABOUT PROJECT: Python project (3.8.5) for tracking the status of disks of other computers on the local network (not only disks in the future)

 #HOW TO INSTALL CLIENT
 1. Open powershell and go to client dir